isaacflower/resilient_project_ts_forecasting/README.md

 1. Install Python through Anaconda
 2. Install the above packages
 3. Download the data and notebooks and try to run through the code.
-4. Train your own neural network models to forecast the "continuous_data"
+4. Train your own neural network models to forecast the "panama_data"